zentouro/systematic-review-flash-floods/README.md

 ### Contributing

-Feel free to FORK EMOJI this repo or clone it to your own machine and review to your hearts content.
+Feel free to 🍴 this repo
+or ,a href="https://github.com/zentouro/systematic-review-flash-floods.git" targets="_blank"> clone it to your own machine </a> and review to your hearts content.

 Pull requests are also welcome.